leemour/n8n_deploy_example/DEPLOYMENT.md

 # N8N Deployment Guide with Ansible

+1. Run `./pre-deploy-check.sh` to check the prerequisites
+2. Run `./ansible/server-setup.sh production` to setup the server
+3. Run `./ansible/deploy-capistrano.sh production` to deploy the application

 This guide explains how to deploy your N8N application to Ubuntu 24 servers using Ansible with a common proxy architecture.

 ## Architecture Overview